Southeast Alliances

 Dr. Breeanne Swart is an Associate Professor of Mathematics at The Citadel.
 She earned her MS and PhD at Lehigh University in 2009 and 2013, respectively.
 Her research interests include graph theory and number theory, and she often is working with students in these areas.
 Her students present their work at local and regional conferences and some projects are published in peer-reviewed journals.
 Dr. Swart enjoys working with students inside the classroom as well and trying new pedagogical techniques to increase student success, including flipping the classroom and active learning.
 Dr. Swart participates in the Faculty Emerging Leaders Development Program at The Citadel where she is working on her leadership skills to prepare for future roles on campus as well as in the discipline.

-A photo of Dr. Andrea Tartaro
+Dr. Andrea Tartaro headshot

 Dr. Andrea Tartaro